OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/key_elements.md

 * [Unpaywall](https://oadoi.org/), [Open Access Button](https://openaccessbutton.org/).

-* [APCDOI](https://github.com/ryregier/APCDOI), a program for determining how many DOIs are ‘gold’ or ‘hybrid’ Open Access and how much was spent on the article processing charge (APC) for these (Ryan Regier).
+* [APCDOI](https://github.com/ryregier/APCDOI), a program for determining how many DOIs are gold or hybrid Open Access and how much was spent on the article processing charge (APC) for these (Ryan Regier).

 * [Open Science Framework](https://osf.io/preprints/) preprints and [PrePubMed](http://www.prepubmed.org/).
 Other repositories including: